Two Half-Day Sessions January 18th Part One, February 15th Part Two 11:00-3:00 EST -with an optional follow-up session TBD.

-These engaging online workshops are scheduled with multiple time zones in mind.
-They are spaced a month apart to allow for ongoing reflection and application of practices between sessions.
+This engaging online workshops is scheduled with multiple time zones in mind.
+The two sessions are spaced a month apart to allow for ongoing reflection and application of practices between meetings.
 Join us to network and create a collaborative learning community with other educators from around the world.

 Tuition includes a copy of the Inspired Educator, Inspired Learner book.

 This interactive online workshop explores experiential, brain-based techniques to inspire meaningful academic and social and emotional engagement, buy-in, and ownership of learning.
-Educators will fill their toolbox with practical strategies to build community and teach social and emotional skills and academics.
-We will explore methods to get students connecting, talking, and reflecting, and novel ways to differentiate instruction and build a positive, and supportive learning community.
+Fill your toolbox with practical strategies get students connecting, talking, and reflecting, and novel ways to differentiate instruction, develop SEL skills and and build a positive, and supportive learning community.